-BRiDGE Project - A "How To" guide on Interprofessional Working and Collaboration
+BRiDGE Project - A "How To" guide on Interprofessional Working and Collaboration - Available in eight languages

 Bringing together staff from civil society organisations, national and regional agencies, academic research and from policymaking in education is what we term ‘interprofessional’ working and collaboration.
 The starting point for the “BRiDGE” project, and this guide, is that encouraging an ‘interprofessional’ approach to education policy research lays the foundation for more effective and sustainable policy design, implementation and evaluation.